vmware/container-service-extension/docs/cse3_1/CSE_UI_PLUGIN.md

 ---

-**Re-registering Kubernetes Container Clusters UI Plugin with VCD fails**
+**Re-registering Kubernetes Container Clusters UI plugin with VCD fails**

 If the beta version of CSE UI plugin is already registered with VCD, trying to upgrade it via CSE cli or VCD UI will fail.
 Right now, the only way to update